So, you’re thinking about working with a career counselor, and you’re wondering:

 If you’re also looking to learn about a career coach’s success rates before hiring him/her, see this post on why that question may not have an easy answer.

-There are many times (about 38%) when people see a career coach once or maybe twice.
-In those cases, their questions are (relatively) straightforward: How do I edit my resume?
+For the times when people see a career coach once or maybe twice, their questions are (relatively) straightforward: How do I edit my resume?
 Can I practice interviewing?
 I have two job offers, and I can’t decide, can you help?
-These are job-search tactical questions or short-term issues.
+These are job-search tactical questions or short-term issues that may take 3-5 meetings, or more.

 HOW SOON CAN I EXPECT RESULTS?
 If you have a tactical issue (resume, interviewing, LinkedIn, etc.), you should be able to get your questions answered fairly quickly (within days or weeks) and put your knowledge into practice in your job search.
 If, however, you want to do some career assessment work, career field exploration, or deeper thinking about your career strategy, the process can take months or possibly years (especially if there’s schooling required).